G7BILL Bug Bounty Program

 - A proof of concept consisting of detailed steps or screen shots is helpful in facilitation of review and eventual fix.

-Will any of my previously filed bugs be lost if I create a new Bug Bounty account using The Great Seven login?
+Will any of my previously filed bugs be lost if I create a new Bug Bounty account using G7BILL login?

 We want to assure you that none of the account history will be lost.
 You will continue to get notifications to your email for any status changes on previously filed bugs.
 If you need additional information concerning any open issues filed through the old portal, please contact us with the correct EIBBP number.